Ike-Ikechukwu/beautyspot-sales-analytics-pipeline/README.md

 ## Analysis

 ### Category Performance Analysis
-Using the gold.beautyspot_sales_sls view, a category-level analysis was performed to evaluate the contribution of each product category.
+Using the gold.beautyspot_sales_report view, a category-level analysis was performed to evaluate the contribution of each product category.
 The analysis calculated:
 Number of products per category
 Total quantity sold